Swan maiden: Yakut people

-Middle East
+West Asia

 The tale of the swan maiden also appears in the Arab collection of folktales The Arabian Nights, in "The Story of Janshah", a tale inserted in the narrative of The Queen of the Serpents.
 In a second tale, the story of Hasan of Basrah (Hassan of Bassorah),Clouston, W. A. Popular tales and fictions: their migrations and transformations.
 Edinburgh; London: W. Blackwood.
 1887. p.
 186. the titular character arrives at an oasis and sees the bird maidens (birds of paradise) undressing their plumages to play in the water.
 Both tales are considered to contain the international tale of the Swan Maiden.

-A third narrative is the tale of Mazin of Khorassan (or Mazin of Khorassaun), supposedly not included in Antoine Galland's translation of the collection: an orphaned dyer, Mazin is invited to a castle where there is a magnificent garden.
-One afternoon, he rests in the garden and sees the arrival, through the air, of seven maidens wearing "light green silk" robes.
-He is later informed the seven are sisters to a queen of a race of female genii who live in a distant kingdom.
-The story of Mazin was noted to be quite similar to Hassan of Bassorah, albeit with differences during the quest.

-In an Arab tale titled Histoire d'Ours de cuisine, akin to the swan maiden story, a king owns a fountain in his garden where a maiden with a feathery robe likes to bathe.
-One night, the king, taken with passion for the girl, fetches her garments from a nearby tree and intends to make her his bride.
-She consents, on the condition that the king blinds his forty queens.

 In another Middle Eastern tale, a king's son finds work with a giant in another region and receives a set of keys to the giant's abode, being told not to open a specific door.
 He disobeys his master and opens the door; he soon sees three pigeon maidens take off their garments to bathe in a basin.

-In a Metawileh tale reported in the Palestine Exploration Quarterly, Shâtir Hassan, son of a merchant, pursues a bird-girl named Bedr et Temâm, daughter of the King of the Jân.
+In a Metawileh tale reported in the Palestine Exploration Quarterly, Shâtir Hassan, son of a merchant, pursues a bird-girl named Bedr et Temâm (translating as 'full moon'), daughter of the King of the Jân.
 The report described the tale as a version of the "Swan maiden" tale.